 The sites under the EU ETS scheme currently have excess allowances and do not need to purchase carbon credits to comply with regulations.
 Should events change, and the number of allowances is lowered, these sites will continue to invest in energy efficiency and other efforts to lower their respective footprint.
 Should purchase of certified emissions reductions (CERs) or other compliance credits be required, we will develop and implement an active strategy for doing so in the most cost-effective manner.
-For example, in 2019 we installed a windmill at our largest chemical production site in Geel, Belgium, which reports to the EU ETS.
-The windmill has a capacity of 3.4 MW of electricity production and is expected to provide up to 15% of Geel's electricity consumption.
+For example, in 2019 we installed a wind turbine at our largest chemical production site in Geel, Belgium, which reports to the EU ETS.
+The wind turbine has a capacity of 3.4 MW of electricity production and provides approximately 23% of Geel's electricity consumption.
+The wind turbine was fully operational in 2020.